takuyhaa/ML-CSP/README.md

    pip install chgnet    # For CHGNet potential pip install torchani  # For ANI potential
    ```
    *PFP is available on Matlantis and requires a valid license to use.
-For more information on obtaining a license and using PFP, please visit the Matlantis website.
+For more information on obtaining a license and using PFP, please visit the Matlantis website (https://matlantis.com/en/).

 ## Quick Start Guide
 ### Running the Benzene Example